evantahler/PHP-DAVE-API/readme.markdown

-** I am probably not going to do much more work on this framework.
-However, many of the philosophies and syntax are used in the nodeJS successor to this project.
-Check it out @ [https://github.com/evantahler/actionHero](https://github.com/evantahler/actionHero) **
+*I will not be doing much more work on this framework.
+However, many of the philosophies and syntax are used in the [nodeJS](http://nodejs.org) successor to this project.
+Check it out @ [https://github.com/evantahler/actionHero](https://github.com/evantahler/actionHero)*

 [![Endore Me](http://api.coderwall.com/evantahler/endorsecount.png)](http://coderwall.com/evantahler)